norad02/summer2019/shrey/DailyNotes.md

 - A portion containing the sensor itself (Optical Particle Counter) and an Argon Arduino Board to manage it.
 - A portion containing a GPS, camera module, and the processing units

-### 1.1: Sensor Portion
+### 1.1: Sensor Portion (Exterior)

-Main Components:

-- Steven Sunshield - Ovular plastic pieces - These were desirable as they blocked out water and sunlight, but allowed particles to enter.
-- Arduino Board (Argon)
+**Main Components:**

+- Steven Sunshields
 - Optical Particle Counter (OPC)
-- Wiring
+- Circuit Board (Manage OPC)

+**Deconstruction Process:**
+1. Free wires from the lid of the interior portion
+2. Unscrew washers from metal rods and slide rods out
+3. Remove all steven sunshields except the base one
+4. Unscrew circuit board
+5. Unplug all wires and cut zipties

-### 1.2: Processing Portion
+### 1.2: Processing Portion (Interior)

 Main Components: